-Koh Ker is an anomaly in Khmer history.
-In 928, Jayavarman IV — the uncle of the deceased king and a claimant to the throne — decided to leave Angkor and establish his own capital 120 km northeast, in the middle of the forest.
-He named it Chok Gargyar (or Lingapura, "the city of liṅga").
-For sixteen years, he had over 180 monuments constructed at a frantic pace in less than two decades.
+Koh Ker is the anomaly of Khmer history.
+In 928, Jayavarman IV — uncle of the deceased king, a claimant to the throne — decided to leave Angkor and establish his own capital 120 km northeast, in the middle of the forest.
+He named it Chok Gargyar (or Lingapura, "the city of the liṅga").
+For sixteen years, he constructed at a frenetic pace — more than 180 monuments in less than two decades.
 Then his successor returned to Angkor, and Koh Ker was gradually abandoned.

-The result today is a remarkable archaeological complex, rarely visited, where vegetation has overtaken the temples but not to the point of making them illegible.
+The result today: a remarkable archaeological complex, little visited, where vegetation has overtaken the temples but not to the point of rendering them illegible.
 And at the center: Prasat Thom, the pyramid.

 This is the main attraction of the site — and one of the most impressive structures of Khmer heritage.
-Prasat Thom is a seven-tiered pyramid made of pink-orange sandstone, standing 35 meters tall, built according to the model of the mountain temple symbolizing Mount Meru.
-At the top, a massive liṅga in sandstone (a phallus symbolizing Śiva) was found — it is now housed in the National Museum of Phnom Penh.
+Prasat Thom is a seven-level pyramid made of pink-orange sandstone, standing 35 meters tall, constructed according to the model of the mountain temple symbolizing Mount Meru.
+At the top, a huge liṅga in sandstone (a phallus symbolizing Śiva) was found — it is now in the National Museum of Phnom Penh.

-The climb to the summit is one of the highlights of a trip to Cambodia.
-Seven levels to ascend, each step a bit steep, leading to a terrace where the view extends over a sea of forest as far as the eye can see.
+The climb to the top is one of the highlights of a trip to Cambodia.
+Seven levels to ascend, each step a bit steep, leading to a terrace from which the view extends over a sea of forest as far as the eye can see.
 In the absence of skyscrapers or mountains, Prasat Thom offers one of the few elevated views available in this flat region of Cambodia.

 🔍 Koh Ker art: a style apart